Amani-Development/amani-frontend/README.md

+Here’s an updated `README.md` that specifies using **CSS Modules** with **TailwindCSS** for styling:

 ---

 # Amani Frontend

 This repository contains the frontend code for the **Amani** project.
-It is a React-based application with TypeScript, TailwindCSS, and Storybook integration.
+It is a React-based application with TypeScript, TailwindCSS, CSS Modules, and Storybook integration.
 The project is structured to provide a responsive, component-based UI, with additional error handling and deployment scripts for streamlined development.

 ## Table of Contents